daglem/reDIP-SX/README.md

 * 4 audio pins (stereo line input, stereo headphone output)
 * GND

 All FPGA I/O is 5V tolerant, and can drive 5V TTL.
-JP1 can be shorted to make the 5V input pin bidirectional, e.g. for powering 5V TTL devices.
+JP1 can be shorted to make the 5V input pin bidirectional, e.g. to power 5V TTL devices.

 The number of FPGA I/O is sufficient for e.g. three twelve-pin PMOD interfaces (with two pins open-drain or input-only).